pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

-The Petri net depicted in Figure \ref{fig:parallel_merge} is used to realize each of the decomposition steps \texttt{ShortNumeratorDecomposition}, \texttt{AlgebraicDependence} and \texttt{NumeratorDecomposition} in a parallel way on the terms received as input relying on a \texttt{Fork/Join} approach: The list of input terms is split into individual tokens, which are each decomposed in parallel.
-The resulting lists of terms are then merged before an identifier is handed over to the next transition.
-The merge step at the end of such a decomposition leads to some terms cancelling, which reduces the size of the output and speeds up the computation.
-Note, as the fork process is done on the list of input terms, the initial \texttt{Nullstellensatz} transition is not parallelized (it can be assumed to take a single rational function as input).

-Finally, the \texttt{Write} transition writes the resulting decomposition in various formats, before handing an identifier token to \texttt{O}.
+The Petri net depicted in Figure \ref{fig:parallel_merge} is used to realize each of the decomposition steps \texttt{ShortNumeratorDecomposition}, \texttt{AlgebraicDependence} and \texttt{NumeratorDecomposition} in a parallel way over the summands received as input, relying on a \texttt{Fork/Join} approach: The list of input summands is split into individual tokens, which are then decomposed in parallel.
+The resulting lists of summands are merged before being handed over to the next transition.
+The merge step at the end of such a decomposition often leads to cancelation, which reduces the size of the output and speeds up the computation.
+Note that, as the fork process is done in our approach with respect to the summands of the input, this does not lead to additional parallelism for the \texttt{Nullstellensatz} transition, that is, this transition is parallel only over the different rational functions.
+Finally, the \texttt{Write} transition writes the resulting decomposition in various serialization formats, before handing a token to \texttt{O} to signal that the algorithm has finished.

-The net in Figure \ref{fig:parallel_merge} depicts forking into a number of parallel computations, each of which needs to finish and be combined before putting a token at the output place.
-Most of these steps are equivalent to those of Figure \ref{fig:parallel_all}, with changes in the underlying implementation.
-The \texttt{Fork} procedure takes a token representing a list of terms and fork it into a partition of sublists of equal length to be computed in parallel.
-Also, instead of \texttt{Compute} being a subnet, here it is simply a call to the \textsc{Singular} implementation of the corresponding step.
-A further important difference is that after computation, the resulting lists of terms need to be merged into a single partial fraction decomposition.